Military Funding and Aid

 Education Assistance Program (EAP) - National Guard (PA)

 Education Assistance Program (EAP) is another benefit a National Guard member may receive.
-The Office of Student Accounts will receive a roster of approved students about one month prior to the start of a semeser or session.
+The Office of Student Accounts will receive a roster of approved students about one month prior to the start of a semester or session.
 Late applicants may not be on the roster for some time.
 These will never exceed the tuition line item cost and could be less.
 Apply with your education unit by June 30 for the next Fall, Spring, and Summer (there is no Winter EAP benefit).
 Questions may be directed to the Director of Student Accounts.
 These are added as pending no sooner than August 1st for Fall semesters.

 Chapter 31 - Vocational Rehabilitation and Employment